amandadecassiaborges/amandadecassiaborges/README.md

 Hello, fellow developers!👋

-Software Engineering Student | Full Stack Developer in Progress
+Software Engineering | Full Stack Developer

-I'm a passionate Software Engineering student currently pursuing my degree at UNIFAE.
+Software Engineering student currently pursuing my degree at UNIFAE.
+My passion for space leads me to explore the areas of astronomy, aerospace, and aeronautics, and to integrate my main skills with these fields.
 </div>